America Chavez: Fictional character biography

 After leaving the Teen Brigade, Chavez eventually traveled to Earth-212 and was later approached by the teenage trickster Loki.
-He pretends to try to persuade Chavez into killing Wiccan for the good of the Multiverse.
+He pretends to try to persuade Chavez into killing Wiccan for the good of the multiverse.
 Disgusted with the proposition, Chavez fights with Loki and decides to protect Wiccan.
 On Earth-616, Chavez stopped Loki from magically attacking Wiccan in his home.
 Hulkling intervened, but America and Loki quickly fled with little explanation.
 Chavez later rescued Hulkling, Wiccan, and Loki from the Mother, an inter-dimensional parasite awoken by one of Loki's spells.
 They all escape aboard Marvel Boy's ship, and aided them in the final face-off with Mother's forces in Central Park.
 Later, in Young Avengers #15, she reveals offhandedly to the team that she is not interested in men, and writes off her one-time kiss with the male teen superhero Ultimate Nullifier as experimentation.
 She later begins dating Lisa, an EMT, and dances with her to "close a hole in the universe."
 She also had a crush on Lady Katherine of Bishop, an alternate version of Kate Bishop, and they have a close relationship.

 During the 2015 Secret Wars storyline, Chavez appears as a member of the A-Force, an all-female team of Avengers.
 Her fans formed a gang called La Chiquitas and changed their hair to Chavez symbols, including fan Sydney Walker.
 When the island nation of Arcadia is attacked by a megalodon, Chavez throws the shark across the Shield, the wall that separates Arcadia's borders, thus breaking the laws of King Doom.
 She is subsequently arrested and sentenced to spend the rest of her life protecting the Shield.

 After the events of Secret Wars, Chavez joined the newly formed Ultimates team after being invited by Blue Marvel.
 Chavez also attends Sotomayor University as a student, where she also shares a class with former Young Avenger teammate Prodigy.

 In the series America Chavez: Made in the USA, what Chavez knew about her background was called into question.
 Her previously unknown sister, Catalina, forced her to remember that her mothers were not aliens, but human doctors Amalia and Elena Chavez.
-The doctors took their daughters to a private island called the Utopian Parallel to attempt to cure the disease Edges Syndrome, but later discovered their benefactor had evil plans for all the girls brought there.
+The doctors took their daughters to a private island called the Utopian Parallel to attempt to cure the disease Edges Syndrome, but later discovered their benefactor had evil plans for the girls brought there.
 Chavez gained her superpowers across experiments conducted on her as a child, when she was exposed to extra-dimensional energies.
-The doctors sacrificed themselves to free America, Catalina, and the other girls, but only America escaped.
+The doctors sacrificed themselves to free America, Catalina, and the other girls, but only Chavez escaped.
 She was later adopted by the Santanas and took the name of America Santana.
 Catalina suggested that America made up the alien universe story as a coping mechanism.